ClaytonHeidt/IT202-009/public_html/Project/Proposal.md

 ### Proposal Checklist and Evidence

 - **Milestone 1**
+  - [ ] (mm/dd/yyyy of completion) User will be able to register a new account
+    - List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] (mm/dd/yyyy of completion) User will be able to login to their account (given they enter the correct credentials)
+    - List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] (mm/dd/yyyy of completion) User will be able to logout
+    - List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] (mm/dd/yyyy of completion) Basic security rules implemented
+    - List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] (mm/dd/yyyy of completion) Basic Roles implemented
+    - List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

     - User will be able to register a new account
         - Form Fields
             - Username, email, password, confirm password(other fields optional)